What should I do after I receive a medical bill

 If you do not have insurance

-If you received a “good faith estimate” before receiving care, compare your bill to it.
+If you received a “good faith estimate” compare it to your final bills.
 If the bill is $400 or more than the “good faith estimate,” ask your provider to adjust the bill to the amount in the “good faith estimate.”
-(See Guide 3: I Am Uninsured and Need Medical Care to learn more.)
+If they do not, you can dispute your bill.
+(Learn how to dispute your bill.)

 What should I do if the medical bill looks incorrect?

-The No Surprises Act protects people with insurance from extra charges from certain out-of-network providers in particular situations.
+The No Surprises Act protects people with health care insurance from extra charges from certain out-of-network providers in particular situations.

 You should never receive a surprise out-of-network bill if:

-- You are transported by an air ambulance (airplane or helicopter)
+• You are transported by air ambulance (airplane or helicopter);

 In these situations, you should only pay what you would normally pay as a copay, coinsurance, or toward your deductible.
 The out-of-network provider cannot send an additional bill.